This Lesser-Known Colorado Ski Area Is FREE On Sundays

 One of my favorite spots is Backdoor Grill, a beloved local burger joint that made a list of the best burgers in the US a few years ago.

 Their signature burger is the Dirty Harry, which is served on a glazed donut with peanut butter, hashbrown, fried egg, and bacon.
-You can pair your Dirty Harry or other burger with happy hour drinks from 3:30 to 5:30pm daily.

 When is Howelsen Hill open for skiing?